 What is the Process of Transferring Ownership?

 The ownership transfer process is a sequence of essential steps designed to facilitate a seamless transition.
-To commence the transfer, both the seller and the buyer must engage in the following actions by visiting the nearest Tasjeel center:
+To commence the transfer, both the seller and the buyer must visit an authorised Tasjeel vehicle testing and registration centre (or another approved vehicle registration centre, depending on the emirate and the type of transaction):

 - Completion of a Vehicle Ownership Transfer Form: This crucial document serves as the foundation of the transfer process.
 It requires accurate and comprehensive information to avoid any potential hiccups during the transfer.